raspberrypi/documentation/setup/README.md

 ### Essential (for general use)

 - [SD Card](../installation/sd-cards.md)
-    - We recommend an 8GB class 4 SD card - ideally preinstalled with [NOOBS](../installation/noobs.md).
+    - We recommend an 8GB class 4 SD card, ideally preinstalled with [NOOBS](../installation/noobs.md).
 - [Display & connectivity cable](monitor-connection.md)
     - Any HDMI/DVI monitor and any TV should work as a display for the Pi.
 For best results, use one with HDMI input, but other connections are available for older devices.
 - Keyboard and mouse